It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Two-Timer Date: Wood and the Detectives.
 Subverted in Season Three after their breakup; they pay him a visit so that one can distract him while the other searches the house.

-- Trailers Always Spoil: The Season Three trailer spoils the return of both Cyril and Suzie.
+- Trailers Always Spoil: The Season Three trailer spoils the return of Cyril and Dickie.

 - Unfortunate Name: Nelson Dorkoff.